RAE Health brings wearable technology and patented algorithms tied to a mobile app to allow users, providers,

 RAE Health Team

-Megan Reinhardt, Co-Founder
+Megan Reinhardt, CEO and Co-Founder

 Megan Reinhardt is the Co-Founder of RAE Health.
 She is also the CO-PI for a current fast track grant awarded by the NIH, named “RAE (Realize, Analyze, Engage”)- A Digital Biomarker Based Detection and Intervention System for Stress and Craving During Recovery from Substance Abuse Disorders.”
 She has held various executive positions, in publicly traded, start-up and private sectors, primary within molecular diagnostics for over a decade.
 Her professional skill set with M&A, payor contracting, creating operational processes and efficiencies, regulatory, due-diligence and compliance has created a unique perspective to hone RAE’s vision.